vanities/swiftchan/README.md

 <img src="assets/webm.gif" alt="webm" width="300">

-Written completely in SwiftUI.
+Written completely in SwiftUI using mostly MVVM.
 Heavily inspired by TheChan.
 Plays webms and gifs natively in app by using MobileVLCKit.

+Has many settings to change including:
+* replace thumbnails with high-res assets
+* auto-update thread timer
+* hiding threads/posts
+* biometrics unlock

 Here's why:
 * you don't want to download a shady app from 3rd party appstores and you're not jailbroken